Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 ## All Too Common: The Sex/Gender Division

-If you have been in the queer community for much time, you have almost certainly heard this idea.
+Most allies and queer people have heard of the sex/gender division.
 Simply put, it is that while a person may be of a certain sex, that does not necessarily follow that they are of a certain gender.
-In essence, this critical conception of sex/gender argues these two be two wholey discrete and independent categories.
-That they do not necessarily align, do not necessarily bundle, they exist separately.
-It maintains sex as a specific, biological category of male/female, but constructs gender to explain away all those who do not fit into this binary.
+In essence, this critical conception of sex/gender argues these are two wholly discrete and independent categories.
+That they do not necessarily align, and do not necessarily bundle―rather, they exist separately.
+It maintains sex as a specific, biological category of male/female (although occasionally includes intersex), but constructs gender to mold all those who do not cleanly conform to the binary into a different kind of binary for the interpretation of the outsider.

 In its contemporary conception, this acts as the foundation on which trans identity rests.
-It is critical in fields like Anthropology, which finds its neat dividing line to be oh so alluring, oh so seductive.
-And certainly, it is a very seductive metaphor.
+It is critical in fields like Anthropology, which finds its neat dividing line to be intimately alluring and seductive.
+And certainly, it is a very neat little framework.

-Each time I notice the sex/gender division in my life, it becomes clear it was never made for us.
-It was never made for queer individuals.
+Yet each time I notice the sex/gender division in my life, it becomes ever more clear it was never made for us.
+It was never made for queerness.
 It was made by and for cishet folks.
-It is specifically such a simplistic, neat little idea that separates the complex from the simplistic, that it appears, on first glance, to be a rather liberating idea.
+It is specifically such a simplistic, neat little idea that separates the complex from the simplistic, that it appears, on first glance, to be a rather comfortable idea.
 But the deeper we inspect it, the more disturbing that very idea becomes.
 For this neat dichotomy between sex and gender does not actually account for the complex reality.
 Rather, it serves to mask it, and allow those who adopt it to end the conversation there.

 ### I am the bones that are speaking to you

-Recently, a professor of mine shared a talk she gave at a conference a few years back on Bioarchaeology (which is simply the excavation and study of human biological remains.)
-In it, she makes a very important note at the beginning, a
-disclaimer: she states that while Bioarchaeologists can _sometimes_ infer sex from bones, this is not the same thing as gender, that these are discrete categories.
-She, of course, proceeded to actively gender each and every individual she discussed.
+Recently, a professor of mine shared a talk she gave at a conference a few years back on bioarchaeology (which is simply the excavation and study of human biological remains).
+In it, she makes a very important note, a disclaimer: she states that while bioarchaeologists can _sometimes_ infer sex from bones, this is not the same thing as gender, that these are discrete categories.
+She, of course, proceeded to actively gender each and every set of bones she discussed.

 What is interesting here is not that a cishet archaeologist chose to gender their skeletons.
 Nor is it particularly surprising to me that a liberal archaeologist did so while citing the sex/gender division as a protective oath in the manner of a land acknowledgement.
-Rather, what is most interesting to me is how this reveals how the sex/gender division casts each of these concepts for the average academic, in particular.
+Rather, what is most interesting to me is that this reveals who the sex/gender division is _really_ for: the academic.

-Just a single layer underneath this conception of sex/gender lies a deeper idea that while gender is a fluid, cultural, _subjective_ element, sex is objective.
+Just a single layer underneath this conception of sex/gender lies a deeper idea that while gender is a fluid, cultural, _subjective_ element, sex isn't like that.
 Sex is scientific.
 Sex is observable, predictable, determined.
 Sex is _objective_.
-While this notion casts itself as a progressive impulse of noting the variablity and cultural definition of gender, what it is actually doing is protecting the presumed objectifity of sex.
+While this notion casts itself as a progressive impulse of noting the variation and cultural definition of gender, what it is actually doing is protecting the presumed objectivity of sex.

 When she spoke, I was a little disturbed.
 Yes, absolutely, for myself and the queer community, but also because of the subject matter.
 Because, it positions our specific understanding of sex as not just accurate but in fact universal.
 That, in every moment of time, sex acts as a simplistic, scientific feature.
-In fact, this is rather colonial.
+In fact, I would go as far as to argue this is rather colonial.
 We argue sex is of the bones.
 But who might disagree?
 We may think that, from just a few bones, we can dictate and govern an individuals' sex, and that this matters.
 Who may disagree?

 Will you let the bones speak?
 What will they say?
 Perhaps we may hear whispers emanating from their mandible, yet are too busy analyzing their teeth for chromosomes.
-Perhaps if we put our ear right up to their ribs, we will hear the beat of a heart undefined by our society, yet we cannot even begin to fathom what that could be.
-Wrap your hand around their femur, and you will feel the aroma of the individual, yet all we can do is compare its circumference to our sheet of preconceived ratios and expectations.
+Maybe if we put our ear right up to their ribs, we will hear the beat of a heart in an incomprehensible form from our limited perspective, failing to even begin to fathom what that could be.
+Wrap your hand around their femur, and you will feel the history of their struggles, yet all we can do is compare its circumference to our sheet of preconceived ratios and expectations.

 Instead, we conquer.
 We speak for the bones, and tell the world that they are exactly in line with how we happen to view the world.
 Isn't it so convenient